 Occasionally the mini-split condensate pump naturally produces a similar noise.
 Some homeowners can use insulating foam to muffle this noise.

 3. Hissing/High-Pitched Whistling

 A hissing noise is troubling, particularly if it’s coming from the indoor unit.
 Cooling equipment should not produce whistling or other high-pitched noises.
 The most common cause of these types of sound is a refrigerant leak.
 Sometimes the leak is a result of a loose or damaged valve.
 But if the coils are damaged, resolving the problem will be more time-consuming.
 Both the coils and the refrigerant will need to be replaced.

 If left alone, a refrigerant leak could be disastrous.
 It can irreparably harm the compressor, which is usually more severe than what mini-split AC repair can offer.
 An entire unit may have to be replaced, something we want you to avoid whenever possible.

 We Offer Fast and Effective Mini-Split Repair in Bloomfield

-If your mini-split system is making a strange or unpleasant noise, don’t hesitate to reach out to a professional technician.
-The staff at Stanford Heating & Cooling have years of experience diagnosing problems based on the mini-split noises you’ve discussed with us.
-Our mini-split repair service is prompt and known for dependable solutions.
-You can trust our technicians to guide you toward the best option for the long-term health of your HVAC system.
+If your mini-split system is producing a strange or unpleasant noise, don’t hesitate to reach out to a professional technician.
+The staff at Stanford Heating & Cooling have years of experience uncovering problems based on the mini-split noises you’ve discussed with us.
+Our mini-split repair service is prompt and known for reliable solutions.
+You can trust our technicians to point you toward the best option for the long-term health of your mini-split system.